COMPUTER SECURITY MAJOR

-The job outlook for the field is phenomenal, and the Bureau of Labor Statistics projects that the job market for computer security majors will grow by over 28 percent through the next decade.
+The job outlook for the field is phenomenal, and the Bureau of Labor Statistics projects that the job market for computer security majors will grow by over 33% through 2030.
 These numbers are encouraging universities to develop curricula to meet the demands of both students and the nation.

 Cybersecurity as a field is currently in a state of early development.
 Law Enforcement and defense agencies are striving to establish standards and definitions for the profession, so this is a very exciting time to enter the arena.
 With that in mind, it is important to do plenty of research into the best schools at which to major in a field such as computer security, cyber security, or IT security.